-Uley lies within an Area of Outstanding Natural Beauty with an endless offering of breath-taking countryside to explore and boasts a well-regarded primary school, a doctors surgery and dispensary, a community run village shop/post office, a public house, a brewery and the Prema Art Centre which is a popular venue for local events.
-In addition to this there is a village playgroup and a multitude of clubs and activities for all age groups plus buses running to nearby towns for secondary comprehensive and Grammar schooling.
-The market town of Dursley lies 2 ½ miles away and offers a comprehensive range of local shops, two supermarkets, a library and a recently refurbished leisure centre in addition to well-regarded primary and secondary schools, various cafes and restaurants and of course the famous Old Spot public house.
-The popular town of Nailsworth lies within six miles and benefits from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
-Nailsworth is also home to Forest Green Rovers Football Club where there are modern leisure/fitness facilities.
-At nearby Stroud less than 8 miles away there is a railway station offering main line services to London and Gloucester whilst Cam and Dursley station about 5 miles from Uley provides commuter links to Bristol.
-Junctions of the M4 and M5 motorways are within easy access.
+Uley boasts a well regarded junior school, village shop/post office, local Public House and the Prima Art Centre which is a popular venue for local events.
+The town of Nailsworth lies within five miles and is a popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+In addition to this the town currently benefits from three supermarkets and free parking.
+Nailsworth is also home to Forest Green Rovers Football Club where there is a modern leisure/fitness centre and both state and private schooling within the area.
+Bus services connect with Stroud, some 4 miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities and a railway station offering main line services to London and Gloucester whilst Cam and Dursley station about three miles from Uley provides commuter links to Bristol.
+Junctions of the M4 and M5 motorways are within access.

 Gas central heating, mains electricity, water and drainage.